 well, if you already talked (repeatedly) to the manager of the drycleaner and s/he is refusing to acknowledge the mistake, then i say screw it. it’s a waste of time. you could go to a different drycleaner and see if the people there have any advice for you.

 When my cleaners ruined my dress I sued, but I didn’t get the full amount to replace it which was retarded.
 Judges don’t know anything about fashion!
 But it def. was better than being out of all my money, for $600 I think it’s worth it to sue.
-Do you have b/f pictures and a copy of the receipt or somehow prove the price of replacement?posted almost 5 years ago
+Do you have b/f pictures and a copy of the receipt or somehow prove the price of replacement?posted about 8 years ago